5 Reasons why Everyone Needs a Traditional IRA

 You can contribute to a traditional IRA at any point during the year.
-The 2012 maximum traditional IRA contribution limit is $5,000, and the 2013 maximum IRA contribution has increased to $5,500.
+The 2013 maximum IRA contribution and 2014 maximum IRA contributions are $5,500.
 You can contribute to a traditional IRA for any given tax year up until the the tax deadline (mid April) of the following tax year.
 For instance, I could contribute to my 2008 contributions up until mid April of 2009.

 Where this comes in particularly handy is when you realize that by contributing more towards your IRA, you are able to lower your taxable income, which can have big strategic advantages.
 In being able to contribute up until the tax deadline of the following year, this retroactive contribution rule allows you extreme flexibility.

 4. Capital Gains are Not Taxed within a Traditional IRA

 You heard right.
 The 15% you are being taxed on capital gains and dividends (not much of a worry this year, I realize), are not taxed within a traditional IRA.
 This allows you to build your nest egg much faster than a taxable account.